bchugg/stat-map/issues with p-values.md

 Let $P_n$ be a p-value which is a calculated based on $n$ observations $X_1, \dots, X_n$.
 As a reminder, the p-value guarantee reads:
 $$\forall n, \forall\alpha,\; \Pr_{H_0}(P_n \leq \alpha) \leq \alpha.$$ The issues with p-values explored here are all consequences of the fact that $n$ (the sample size) and $\alpha$ (the significance level) are outside of the probability statement.
 Consequently, they should not depend on the data.
 This basic property has many consequences.
+We consider four.

 > [!note]
 > In the case of $n$, the sample size, this issue is fixed with [[anytime-valid p-values]], but these must be specially constructed.
 Most p-values are not [[anytime-valid]], and these are the focus of this note.)

 # Significance adjustments

+Suppose you set out to test the efficacy of a new drug.
+You gather 10,000 participants, give half of them the drug and give the other half a placebo.
+You want to see whether there is a significant difference between the recovery rates of the two groups (with a [[t-test]], say).

  The significance level $\alpha$ cannot be chosen with respect to the data —  it must be fixed in advance.
 This often confuses practitioners.
 If you run an experiment and obtain a p-value of 0.10, why can't you say you reject at level 0.1?
 Because then what you're saying is,